6 Artist Resources for Animal Skulls and Bones

 Walk the woods, roadsides (yes, I’ve pulled over and jumped out of my car to grab some pretty disgusting stuff over the years).
 You’ll need to clean these, google how!

-PLEASE NOTE: ALWAYS BE RESPONSIBLE: Federal and state lands could have rules/laws forbidding removal of any items found on their lands, please investigate this before looking!!
+• Federal and state lands usually have rules/laws forbidding removal of any items found on their lands, please investigate this before looking!!

 ALWAYS ASK PERMISSION FOR PRIVATE PROPERTY!!